UPPMAX/R-matlab-julia-HPC/docs/advanced/thread_parallelism/README.md

 ## Slurm script

-This is the script that schedules a job with threaded parallelism.
+This is the script that schedules a job with thread parallelism.

 The goal of the script is to
-submit a calculation that uses threaded parallelism, with a custom amount of cores.
+submit a calculation that uses thread parallelism, with a custom amount of cores.

 This Slurm script is called by the benchmark script,